NeuroHSMD: Neuromorphic Hybrid Spiking Motion Detector: NeuroHSMD architecture

 where $nMet$ is the number of metrics (8 in this case).

-The benchmark of the four algorithms is required to ensure that the four algorithms produce comparative results to that of the original HSMDv1 results when tested against CDnet2012 and CDnet2014 datasets.
-Furthermore, the OpenCL calls the Intel Quartus, which performs several hardware optimisations that may include converting from floating-point to fixed-point representation, which might affect the accuracy of the NeuroHSMD algorithms during the synthesis step (one of the steps of the OpenCL design flow).
+The benchmark of the four algorithms (i.e. HSMDv1, HSMDv2, NeuroHSMDv1 and NeuroHSMDv2) and is required to ensure that the four algorithms produce comparative results to that of the original HSMDv1 results when tested against \gls*{cdnet2012} and \gls*{cdnet2014} datasets.
+Furthermore, the \gls*{opencl} calls the Intel Quartus, which performs several hardware optimisations that may include converting from floating-point to fixed-point representation \cite{Intel2017}, which might affect the accuracy of the \gls*{neurohsmd} algorithms during the synthesis step (one of the steps of the \gls*{opencl} design flow).